nipy/nipy/doc/labs/viz.rst

     plot_map_3d
     plot_anat_3d

-More versalite visualizations, the core idea is that given a 3D map and an affine, the data is exposed in Mayavi as a volumic source, with world space coordinates corresponding to figure coordinates.
+For more versatile visualizations the core idea is that given a 3D map and an affine, the data is exposed in Mayavi as a volumetric source, with world space coordinates corresponding to figure coordinates.
 Visualization modules can be applied on this data source as explained in the `Mayavi manual